-Be aware of the possibility that your hearing aid may stop working without notice.
+Be aware of the possibility that your hearing aids may stop working without notice.
 Keep this in mind when you depend on warning sounds (e.g. when you are in traffic).
-The hearing aids may stop functioning, for instance if the batteries have expired or if the tubing is blocked by moisture or earwax.
+The hearing aids may stop functioning for instance if the batteries have expired or if the tubing is blocked by moisture or ear wax.